rmsouza01/MC-MRI-Rec/README.md

    - Data - Contains the sampling pattern masks for R = 5 and R = 10;
    - Modules - Python modules to help load and process the data;
    - JNotebooks
-      - getting-started: Scripts illustrating how to load, visualize, and apply undersampling maks to the data.
+      - getting-started: Scripts illustrating how to load, visualize, and apply undersampling masks to the data.
 It also illustrates a simple image generator.
       - evaluation-system: Scripts for metrics computation and ranking of different submissions.
 Statistical analysis script will be **included soon**.
       - reference: Sample code illustrating how the test set references are computed.
 References are available only to the challenge organizers.
       - zero-filled-baseline: Zero-filled reconstruction baseline for the challenge.
 Files are saved in the same format as the challenge submission format.